 “I would never see them again,” Riley recalled.
 “Americans don’t do well with that idea – the thought that you could have a taste of something, and never, ever have it again.
 It was then that I began to think about how I would find my way back some day.”

 No one expects that four days of teaching will change the world.
 That’s where Intuit’s partners come in.
-Team4Tech, a nonprofit Bay Area organization committed to improving education in developing countries, coordinated the trip.
+Team4Tech, a nonprofit Bay Area organization committed to improving the quality of education in communities worldwide that face limited access to resources, coordinated the trip.